mminhaz93/Frontend-CRUD-Design/README.md

 ## Lab Practice

 I know that we've already made react apps in the past, but never with this many moving parts.
-Let's get some practice putting these pieces together
+Let's get some practice putting these pieces together.